oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 1. Create the database objects for the Account service

-    The Accounts service is going to have two main objects - an "account" and a "transaction".
+    The Accounts service is going to have two main objects - an `account` and a `transaction`.
 These will be stored in the Oracle Database.
 The accounts will be stored in a regular relational table, and the transactions will be stored in a Blockchain table.

     > **Note**: Blockchain tables are append-only tables in which only insert operations are allowed.
 Deleting rows is either prohibited or restricted based on time.
 Rows in a blockchain table are made tamper-resistant by special sequencing and chaining algorithms.
 Users can verify that rows have not been tampered.
 A hash value that is part of the row metadata is used to chain and validate rows.

     Here are the SQL statements to create the necessary objects in the database.
-You can run these against your local Oracle Database container to use during development.
-    If you installed SQLcl as recommended, you can connect to your database using this command:
+If you installed SQLcl as recommended, you can connect to your database using this command (or use the SQLcl session created during Lab two, Setup)

     ```shell
-    $ <copy>sql pdbadmin/Welcome123@//172.17.0.2:1521/pdb1</copy>
+    $ <copy>sql /nolog</copy>

+    SQLcl: Release 22.4 Production on Fri Mar 03 12:25:24 2023

+    Copyright (c) 1982, 2023, Oracle.
+All rights reserved.

+    SQL>
     ```

+    When you are connected, run the following command to load the Wallet you downloaded during the Setup lab.
+Replace the name and location of the Wallet to match your environment.

+    ```sql
+    SQL> <copy>set cloudconfig ~/path/to/wallet/wallet-name.zip</copy>
+    ```

+    Connect to the database using the `ADMIN` user.
+The ADMIN password can be retrieved from a k8s secret using this command:

+    ```shell
+    $ <copy>kubectl -n application get secret cbankdb-db-secrets -o jsonpath='{.data.db\.password}' | base64 -d</copy>
+    ```

+    ```sql
+    SQL> <copy>connect ADMIN/your-ADMIN-password@your-TNS-entry</copy>
+    Connected.
+    ```

+    If you need to see what TNS Entries you have run the `show tns` command.

-    When you are connected, run the SQL statements below to create the database objects:
+    Run the SQL statements below to create the database objects:

     ```sql
     <copy>